Last updated on November 22nd, 2018

-Since the Winery is part of the historic district, the owners, John and Maureen Maloney have taken a great deal of effort to preserving a lot of the original details.
+Since the Winery is part of the historic district, the owners, John and Maureen Maloney have taken a great deal of effort to preserve a lot of the original details.
 The event space upstairs has the natural wood floors that served as the towns Dance Hall in the 1920s.
 They’ve kept the original limestone walls and exposed brick.
 During the summer, you will often find a band playing downstairs keeping the tradition alive.

-At any given time you can sample 15-20 different types of wine that is produce on site.
+At any given time you can sample 15-20 different types of wine that are produced on site.
 Cannon River Winery’s most popular varieties are the St. Pepin and the GoGo.
 Most of their wines appeal to those with a sweeter pallet.
 They offer a traditional tasting of 1 oz pours along with wine flights.
 The flight gives you three 2 ounce pours.
 For the novice drinker, this could be riskier purchase.
 For someone who knows what they are looking for, it might be a better option.
 One of the benefits my husband and I found that you didn’t feel pressured to try more wine than you wanted by committing to 6 tastings.
 You also got to savor each glass.

-The decor and atmosphere is very relaxing.
+The decor and atmosphere are very relaxing.
 Tables were set out all over the place and a live band was playing.
 Because it was so nice out, people were hanging out outside on the patio and the big roll-up doors were open.
 You never felt like you were hanging out in an indoor bar.

 Where to Buy

-If you have ever had any wine at the St. Fair Grandstand, you’ve already had a sample of their wines.
+If you have ever had any wine at the State Fair Grandstand, you’ve already had a sample of their wines.
 It one of the Top 5 Reasons to Visit the MN State Fair!
 They can also be found in over 350 different liquor stores and restaurants in the state.